northeastern-rc/rc-public-documentation/docs/source/03_hardware/02_partitions.md

 wait times.
 As our cluster grows, changes to the partitions also help to ensure the fair, efficient distribution of resources for all jobs being submitted to the cluster.

-On Discovery, there are several different partitions:
+On Discovery, there are several partitions:

 - General access (`debug`, `express`, `short`, `gpu`)
 - Application only (`long`, `large`, `multigpu`)